 Winter, January, and February is a month when it gets colder and snowy in the mountains of Bhutan.
-But in the lower areas of the countries, the winter in Bhutan is mild and still warm.
-Although you cannot aim for high altitude trek, winter is great for sightseeing tour.
-On other hand, the summer in Bhutan marks the monsoon season when most of the countries enjoy the train.
+But in the lower areas of the country, the winter in Bhutan is mild and still warm.
+Although you cannot aim for high altitude trek, winter is great for sightseeing tours.
+On the other hand, the summer in Bhutan marks the monsoon season when most of the countries enjoy the train.
 However, there are areas where there is little to no rain, even in the monsoon, and it is still possible to travel without disturbance.
 Basically, you can visit Bhutan just when you feel like visiting.

 Best Places to Visit in Bhutan

-The major places in Bhutan are situated in the western and central region, mostly around Paro, Thimphu, and Punakha.
-It’s where one will find the iconic Buddhist sites, Stunning Himalayan view, and cultural heart of Bhutan.
+The major places in Bhutan are situated in the western and central regions, mostly around Paro, Thimphu, and Punakha.
+It’s where one will find the iconic Buddhist sites, Stunning Himalayan view, and the cultural heart of Bhutan.
 Here is a list of the most famous places to visit in Bhutan, the last great Buddhist nation.